Richmond Plaza (South) Improvements

 Does anyone know about the drainage pipe that comes from the back of Alder Circle that is not connected to anything at Alder Drive?
 I want to be sure that this drain gets connected to the new system.

-JohnA asked 4 months agoHowdy Neighbor!
+JohnA asked over 2 years agoHowdy Neighbor!
 Thank you for your question.
 Alder Circle is within the limits for the City of Bellaire and our drainage system is not designed to connect to this City of Bellaire system.

 -